rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 ----------------------

 **Pusher** provides a great **websockets** service and API, and we'll use websockets to send chat messages.
-The browsers communicates with typical _AJAX_ requests with our server.

 ![qop chat](/images/pusher.png "QoP Chat")

+The browser send _AJAX_ requests to our server.
+Since the chat widget is loaded from _twitter.com_, we are doing cross domain requests.
 CORS stands for Cross-Origin Resource Sharing, and it does what it says.
 Modern browsers support CORS, and we only care about modern browsers.
 We could use JSONP, but that is really old school (and CORS is more elegant).

 The browser makes _CORS_ requests to our server using jQuery: